thingsboard/thingsboard.github.io/_includes/docs/user-guide/firmware.md

 * Checksum - value of the file checksum.
 Optional.
 If no checksum provided by the user, server will use SHA-256 algorithm automatically.
 * Description - optional text description of the firmware.

-{% include images-gallery.html imageCollection="createFirmware" preview="false" %}
+{% include images-gallery.html imageCollection="createFirmware" %}

 You can browse the provisioned firmware packages as well as search them by title.
 Also, you are able to download and delete packages.
 To open firmware details page, click the table row.
 Firmware details allow you to copy firmware ID and checksum.
 Also, in [Audit logs](/docs/{{docsPrefix}}user-guide/audit-log/) you can browse firmware status.

-{% include images-gallery.html imageCollection="listFirmware" preview="false" %}
+{% include images-gallery.html imageCollection="listFirmware" %}

 All actions listed are also available via [REST API](/docs/{{docsPrefix}}reference/rest-api/)